sansanfree/RBO/SiamRPN++-RBO/README.md

 Scripts to prepare training dataset are listed in `training_dataset` directory.

- If u are confused with Prepare training datasets, please refers to SiamBAN[https://github.com/hqucv/siamban] for more details about setting training dataset.
+ If you are confused with preparing training datasets, please refers to SiamBAN[https://github.com/hqucv/siamban] for more details about setting training dataset.

 ### Download pretrained backbones